niceandserious/crafty-vagrant/README.md

 ## Notes

 * `gulp watch` when you're ready to start developing: this will watch for changes to Sass, Javascript, or images, and perform appropriate tasks (compiling Sass, bundling javascript, etc)

 * If this is a fresh install of Craft, you may see error pages until you've installed it by visiting  [http://craft.dev/admin/install](http://craft.dev/admin/install)

 * Crafty has a database-provisioning shell script.
 If you run `vagrant provision --provision-with shell`, the most recent backup in `app\craft\storage\backups` will be restored.
 (Of course, you'll lose any current state of the database, so only do this when you're happy for that to happen)

 * Crafty uses [Browserify](http://browserify.org/) to keep Javascript modular.
 If you haven't used Browserify before, there's an example module in the /scripts directory.

 ## Development

+If you want to work on Crafty Vagrant itself (ie. on the default config / starting templates), three steps are required:

+1. Run the install step with a `--dev` flag: eg. `bash install.sh --dev`.
+This leaves copies of Crafty's default template / config files in the `/src` folder (without the `--dev` flag they are deleted from this directory as part of the install process, to avoid the potential confusion of having an unused templates directory kicking around)

-Because Crafty's templates are in the `src` directory (and copied into Craft's template directory when you start a new project), if you want to work on Crafty itself (on the starting templates), the easiest thing is to add the line `define('CRAFT_TEMPLATES_PATH', "../src/craft/templates");` to the top of Craft's `app/public/index.php` file, and then gitignore the `app/craft` and `app/public` directories.
-This allows to work directly on the source templates alongside a working installation of Craft.
+2. Add the line `define('CRAFT_TEMPLATES_PATH', "../src/craft/templates");` to the top of Craft's `app/public/index.php` file.
+This lets you work directly on the source templates alongside a working installation of Craft.

+3. gitignore the `app/craft` and `app/public` directories to prevent these being checked into Crafty Vagrant itself.

 ## Environment